Bruce Perry

-Bruce Perry (born March 22, 1981) is a former American football running back in the National Football League (NFL) for the Philadelphia Eagles and in the Canadian Football League (CFL) for the Montreal Alouettes.
+Bruce Perry (born March 22, 1981) is an American former professional football running back in the National Football League (NFL) for the Philadelphia Eagles and in the Canadian Football League (CFL) for the Montreal Alouettes.
 He was the Atlantic Coast Conference Offensive Player of the Year as just a sophomore in 2001, but the rest of his career at the University of Maryland, College Park, and as a professional, was hampered by numerous injuries.

 Early life

 Perry is a Philadelphia native and attended George Washington High School.
 He also attended Cardinal Dougherty High School in Philadelphia.

 College career

 Perry played college football at the University of Maryland and started all 11 games as a sophomore.
 That year, he rushed 219 times for 1,242 yards and ten touchdowns in addition to catching 40 passes for 359 yards and two touchdowns, leading Maryland to an ACC Championship and an appearance in the 2002 Orange Bowl.
 He won ACC Offensive Player of the Year as the second non-senior to do so and was a second-team All-American.
 Perry was also a first-team All ACC selection and was a finalist for the Doak Walker Award.
 Perry ranked 19th in the NCAA in rushing yards per game and ninth in all purpose yards per game.
 Against Wake Forest, Perry rushed for 276 yards.

 In his junior year, Perry was out with an injury until an October game against Duke.
 He immediately injured himself in the Duke game, and did not start again for the rest of the season.
 Perry appeared in five more games in 2002, averaging 4.7 yards per carry on the season.

 As a senior, Perry started four games and played in nine.
 He finished with 646 rushing yards despite being hampered by injuries all season.
 Against Wake Forest, Perry had 25 carries for 237 yards and three touchdowns.
 He finished his college career ranked fourth among Maryland's career rushing leaders.